 Reasonably, you may have many more questions, deviating from the above, all-around drug and alcohol rehab.
 If so, we invite you to contact our team to help you feel reassured that rehab is currently for you.

 We appreciate that this is an overwhelming time which carries a lot of pressure.
 We are here for you from the offset, helping you recover via a drug and alcohol rehab in Rutherglen.

-Turn the unknown into a highly beneficial encounter of drug and alcohol rehab through our clinic here at Nova Recovery; standing as an affordable and reputable rehab clinic in Scotland, here to help you through the highs and lows.
+Turn the unknown into a highly beneficial encounter of drug and alcohol rehab through our hospital here at Nova Recovery; standing as an affordable and reputable rehab hospital in Scotland, here to help you through the highs and lows.